jacob-george-git/PCOS_Detection/README.md

 # PCOS_Detection
-Detect PCOS in given ultrasound images
+Detect PCOS in given ultrasound images (RGB 3 channel)

+TF model is derived using cnn and further, the TF model is converted to TF lite quantized aware model.

+Able to get the precision accuracy at 99%

+This work uses dataset from kaggle.
+You need to create an account with kaggle and get the json token to run this notebook.